canuck-cowboy/canuck-cowboy/README.md

     def say_hello(self):
         print(f'Greetings, fellow coders!
-I am a {self.role} dedicated to pushing the boundaries of {self.everything}.', 'My mission is to sculpt algorithms that not only solve problems but also unlock new dimensions of understanding.')
+I am a {self.role} dedicated to pushing the boundaries of {self.everything}.', 'My mission is to sculpt algorithms that not only solve problems', 'but also unlock new dimensions of understanding.')

     def showcase_projects(self):
         projects = [